 - All the classes used in the experiments are data structure related.
-Although they have various semantics and syntactic complexity, they could not represent program in general.
-The effectiveness of AutoFix-E may be quite different when applies to other classes. - The assertions being violated in the examples may also reflect the particular contracting style of these libraries; for example they often refer to the notion of cursor in a data structure.
+Although they have heterogeneous semantic and syntactic complexities, they are not necessarily representative of programs in general.
+The effectiveness of AutoFix-E may be quite different when applied to other classes. - The assertions being violated in the examples may also reflect the particular contracting style of these libraries; for example they often refer to the notion of cursor in a data structure.
 We do not know if this might bias the results. - The evaluation of proper fixes was done under the assumption that contracts present in classes are correct and strong enough.
-This may not be true from the point of view of the library developers, hence, they may disagree with some fixes considered as proper here.

-We have not yet performed a large-scale retro-analysis of inferred fixes against fixes actually performed in the history of a project.
+This may not be true from the point of view of the library developers, who may disagree with some fixes we classified as proper and suggest, instead, changes in the contract as proper fixes in those cases. - We have not yet performed a large-scale retro-analysis of inferred fixes against fixes actually performed in the history of a project.
 This is part of planned future work.